 Contractor shall comply with federal requirements relating to the required segregation of funds received for abortion services in accordance with the Affordable Care Act Section 1303 and 45 C.F.R. § 156.280.

-3.2.6 Drug Formulary Changes
+3.2.6 Prescription Drugs

-Except in cases where patient safety is an issue, Contractor shall give the affected Exchange Plan Enrollee(s), and their prescribing physician(s), sixty (60) calendar days, unless it is determined that a drug must be removed for safety purposes more quickly, written notice prior to the removal of a drug from formulary status.
-Notice shall apply only to single source brand drug and will include information related to the appropriate substitute.
-It will also include a statement of the requirements of the Health and Safety Code and Insurance Code prohibiting Contractor from limiting or excluding coverage for a drug to a Plan Enrollee if the drug had been previously approved for coverage by Contractor for a medical condition of the Plan Enrollee, except under specified conditions.
-An exception to the notice requirement will be allowed when Contractor continues to cover a drug prescribed for a Plan Enrollee without interruption and under the same conditions, including copayment and limits that existed prior to the removal of the drug from formulary status.
+Formulary changes.
+Except in cases where patient safety is an issue, Contractor shall give affected Exchange Enrollees, and their prescribing physician(s), sixty (60) calendar days written notice prior to the removal of a drug from formulary status, unless it is determined that a drug must be removed for safety purposes more quickly.
+This notice requirement shall apply only to single source brand drugs and the notice shall include information related to the appropriate substitute(s).
+The notice shall also comply with all requirements of the Health and Safety Code and Insurance Code, including provisions prohibiting Contractor from limiting or excluding coverage for a drug to a Plan Enrollee in cases where the drug had been previously approved for coverage by Contractor for a medical condition of the Plan Enrollee, except under specified conditions.
+To the extent permitted in State and Federal law, an exception to the notice requirement will be allowed when Contractor continues to cover a drug prescribed for a Plan Enrollee without interruption and under the same conditions, including copayment and limits that existed prior to the removal of the drug from formulary status.

+Internet Link to Formularies.
+Contractor shall comply with applicable State and Federal laws relating to prescription drug formularies, including posting the formularies for each product offered on the Contractor’s Internet Web site as required by Health and Safety Code §1367.205 and Insurance Code §10123.192.
+Contractor shall provide to the Exchange and regularly update information necessary for the Exchange to link to the Contractor’s drug formularies for each of the QHPs Contractor offers so that the Exchange can ensure it complies with its obligation under Government Code §100503.1,

+Contractor shall have an opt-out retail option for mail order drugs to allow consumers to receive in-person assistance, and this option shall have no additional cost.

+Contractor shall provide consumers with an estimate of the range of costs for specific drugs.

+e) Contractor shall have a dedicated pharmacy customer service line for use by consumers and advocates to obtain clarification on formularies and consumer cost-shares for drug benefits.

 3.3 Network Requirements